School: School of Government

 Modular value: 20 credits

-What is development management?
+What is development in practice?
 Who does, or should, manage development?
 Management in a development context faces particular challenges such as acute and chronic needs, and weak citizen demand and accountability.

 The module aims to: